 In the 17th century John Aubrey, in his “Natural History of Wiltshire” wrote

 The church hath no pillar, and the breadth is thirty feet and two inches.

-The oldest parts of the church are the chancel, the North Transept, and part of the west wall, including the doorway, which date from the late 13th century.
-It is possible that the nave had aisles at this time.
+The oldest parts of the building are the chancel, the North Transept, and part of the west wall, including the doorway, which date from the late 13th century.
+It is possible that the nave had aisles at that time.
 The next building phase took place at the end of the 14th century, when the lower stages of the tower, the South Transept, and the porch were built.
 The porch has a fine barrel vault roof and was originally in two stories, the upper part being a priest's room.